Skip to main content

 Pulling UPS tracking data into Google Sheets used to mean either (a) paying for a logistics SaaS seat per user, or (b) maintaining an Apps Script that breaks every time UPS tweaks their endpoints.
 Neither is necessary anymore.

-Install the add‑on, type =PKG_STATUS("1Z...", "UPS"), and you're done.
-Scale it with Bulk Track Packages when the list gets long, layer conditional formatting for exceptions, and you have a live UPS ops dashboard in the tool your team already knows.
+Install the add‑on, type =PKG_STATUS_LIVE("1Z...", "UPS", TODAY()), drag down the column, and you're done.
+Cells stay current automatically.
+Layer conditional formatting for exceptions and you have a self-updating UPS ops dashboard in the tool your team already knows.

 Install Your Package Tracker free from the Google Workspace Marketplace →